 The accommodation in the area is local and very affordable, guest houses and rental apartments are big but there also so mid-range hotels for you to choose from.

-Hotel Vondel Amsterdam – A boutique hotel housed in a historic building, rooms at Hotel Vondel Amsterdam are warm and feature wooden beams, comfy beds, and carpets.
-You can enjoy international cuisine as well as Dutch fare in the spacious, tastefully decorated dining room.
+- Hotel Vondel Amsterdam – You can enjoy international cuisine as well as Dutch fare in the spacious, tastefully decorated dining room.
 Elsewhere, there’s a garden to unwind in.
-The hotel is very close to the sprawling Vondelpark and the Van Gogh Museum is just a stone’s throw away.

-Conscious Hotel Vondelpark – As you may have been able to tell from the name, this hotel is eco-friendly.
-The mindset has affected all parts of the hotel – from the desks made out of recycled yogurt pots to the towels made using ethically sourced cotton, as well as the water-saving shower heads.
+- Conscious Hotel Vondelpark – As you may have been able to tell from the name, this hotel is eco-friendly.
 Every morning, the hotel serves a 100% organic breakfast buffet based on seasonal produce.
-Set inside a former industrial building, it’s located just steps from Vondelpark itself, plus it’s close to two tram stops.

 Oud Zuid